KevinPigney/Threat-Reports/Interlock Ransomware Group - August 27, 2025.md

 - DNS filtering & web firewalls to block known malicious domains.
 - Block tunneling tools (like **TryCloudflare**) unless operationally required.

-### Incident Response Planning
-- Maintain and regularly test an IR plan.
-- Have IR team or external partners on standby.

 ### Continuous Monitoring
 - Watch for the following **IOCs**: